DrMSAbdullahi/GenPath-PPH/README.md

 The core methodology consists of the following steps to identify pathways that are most likely to be implicated in diseases.

 ### 1. **Data Preparation**
+- **Data Peprocessing**: The first step involves applying TPM to normalize the gene expression data and log2-transform it to account for transcript length and sequencing depth, and to stabilize variance, respectively.

-- **Pathway-Specific Gene Expression Datasets**: The first step involves extracting gene expression data specific to each biological pathway.
+- **Pathway-Specific Gene Expression Datasets**: Next, the gene expression data specific to each biological pathway is extracted.
 This is done by identifying the genes involved in each pathway, and then creating pathway-specific datasets based on their expression profiles.

 - **Condition Grouping**: The dataset is then divided into different condition groups (e.g., **HCC vs Control**) based on sample conditions.
 This allows the analysis of how gene expression changes between the two conditions and impacts the pathway structure.